mupioneersymposium/mupioneersymposium.github.io/abstract.md

 **Abstract submission is open for the 4<sup>th</sup> annual MU Plant Research Symposium** <br/>
 **Deadline: 15<sup>th</sup> January, 2020 at 11:59PM (CT)**
 <hr style="clear: both;" />
-**Abstracts for oral and poster presentations should be in line with the theme of the symposium: Applications of Modern Technology from Lab to Field** <br />
+**Abstracts for oral and poster presentations should be in line with the theme of the symposium: Applications of Modern Technology from Lab to Field.** <br />
 **Therefore, these must address how one's research can at some point improve agriculture**
 <hr style="clear: both;" />
 Please follow the link for the abstract submission. <a href="https://docs.google.com/forms/d/1EO5J7HiNENp6UNMuPhC3KXK_H6HspYMciJ331vkofdQ/edit" target="_blank"> Please click here